-5 design tricks to stimulate emotions in the user
+5 design tricks to stimulate emotions of user

 3 August 2017

 Designers have always focused on logical design factors such as meeting web standards, organizing navigation, choosing layouts and fonts.
 However, design has evolved and inciting user emotion is more possible than ever.

 Designers can now give users a complete experience by offering them something more that touches their emotion.
 Here are some techniques you can use to spice up your user interface and deliver an emotional, mind-blowing user experience.